kevinle-1/reddit-live-bo/README.md

 A script to monitor Reddit Live event threads and send updates using webhooks.

-Tested with Discord & Slack webhook URLs.
+Intended to be sent to Discord & Slack webhook URLs.

 Refreshed every 2 minutes (Default), this can be configured in `conf.yaml`